 For most of our events, the majority of the program is compiled based on proposals submitted through a call for papers.
-You can submit a proposal for our events using out call for papers application at https://www.nljugcfp.nl.
+You can submit a proposal for our upcoming event using our Sessionize call for papers application at https://sessionize.com/jfall22/.

 When the call for papers deadline has passed, the program committee are handed the session abstracts and they have to individually rate the sessions using a “five star system” (1: bad — 5: excellent).
 The committee consists of members from the NLJUG board and is complemented by 8 individuals that stand out in the NLJUG and open source communities.
 Program committee members individually judge the session abstracts paying attention to the following criteria in no particular order: